 Learn how to submit false negatives for the following Symantec.cloud email services:

-A false negative occurs when an email containing malware has been incorrectly identified as being clean of security threats.
+A false negative occurs when an email containing malware that has been incorrectly identified as being clean of security threats.
 (See What is malware? below for an important distinction.)

 Before submitting a false negative malware sample, perform an Email Track and Trace to verify that the logs for the email exist on the Symantec.cloud infrastructure.
 If you cannot locate the email using Email Track and Trace, review the headers of the email to verify that it came through Symantec.cloud before proceeding with the submission.